Andrijana Janevska

-Andrijana Janevska (Андријана Јаневска, born December 6, 1981) is a famous Macedonian singer and musician.
+Andrijana Janevska (Андријана Јаневска, born December 6, 1981) is a Macedonian singer, violinist and musician.

 Biography

-Janevska was born in Skopje, SR Macedonia, Yugoslavia (in present-day North Macedonia) where she currently works and lives.
+Janevska was born in Skopje, North Macedonia where she currently works and lives.
 Her occupation is a violinist for the Macedonian National Opera.
 In addition to her musical talents, Andrijana also enjoys playing chess as a hobby.
 She is also proficient in playing the piano and her first composition was created at the age of 11.
-Andrijana started her studies in the School Centre for Music Education in Skopje at the age of 6, and recently finished her master studies at the Faculty of Arts in Skopje.
+Andrijana started her studies in the School Centre for Music Education in Skopje at the age of 6, and recently finished her PhD at the Institute of Folklore in Skopje.

 Andrijana Janevska's talent was first exposed to the public in 1998, when she took part in SkopjeFest.
 In October the next year, Andrijana was voted the best newcomer in the annual Makfest festival in Stip.
 At the festival, she sang a sensual ballad called "Ne mozam da zaljubam po tebe" ("I Can't Fall in Love After You").
 Her festival awards did not end there as she competed in the Macedonian festival, Eurofest, and achieved the respectable second place with the song "Da sum juzen vetar" ("To Be A Southern Wind").
 In February 2000, Andrijana Jenevska competed in SkopjeFest once again, only this time she was competing for a Eurovision selection to compete in Stockholm, Sweden.
 At the festival, she sang the well received song called "Tvoeto pismo, moja biblija" ("Your Letter, My Bible") and with this composition, she had a huge hit in Macedonia despite her failure to win the competition.